-Les Rendez-vous de la Francophonie (RVF) is part of the cultural events surrounding the Journée Internationale de la Francophonie (March 20), which is organized every year to promote the French language and the many ways it can be expressed!
+Les Rendez-vous de la Francophonie (RVF) is part of the cultural events surrounding the Journée Internationale de la Francophonie (March 20), which is organized every year in Canada to promote the French language and the many ways it can be expressed!

-The 21st edition of Les Rendez-vous de la Francophonie will be held in 2019!
+The 22nd annual Rendez-vous de la Francophonie will be held in 2020!
 It is an initiative of the Canadian Foundation for Cross-Cultural Dialogue, whose mandate is to promote dialogue and forge closer ties between the Francophone and Acadian communities and all other communities in Canada.

 By creating a directory of activities organized by Francophones and Francophiles across the country, the RVF conveys the tremendous energy of these communities and regions.
 By promoting these celebrations through the pan‑Canadian event calendar, the RVF invites you to join the party.

 The RVF is an extraordinary opportunity to come together in celebration!